lvladikov/ai-media/docs/inference-server.md

 [Continue](https://continue.dev/) is an open-source AI code assistant.
 You can configure it to use AI-Media as its backend.

-### Install Continue from the VS Code Marketplace, or if you want to install it via command line (for example, in Antigravity), you can do this via:
+### Install Continue from the VS Code Marketplace, or if you want to install it via command line (for example, in Antigravity - note that installing on Antigravity on Mac seems to have issues not allowing the extension to load), you can do this via:

 ```bash
 antigravity --install-extension continue.continue